zedlopez/ifm/Examples/Cavetroll.md

 ```

-A caveat about using this method in a larger game: "parser error flag" will not automatically control the behavior of any rules we might have written for Before reading a command... or After reading a command..., so they may now fire at inappropriate times.
+A caveat about using this method in a larger game: "parser error flag" will not automatically control the behaviour of any rules we might have written for Before reading a command... or After reading a command..., so they may now fire at inappropriate times.
 It is a good idea to check for parser error flag in those rules as well.